and Billy E

 #1 Be Proactive #2 Be Proactive #3 Be Proactive

 Step One: Send a blast e-mail to the other members of your league that reads something like: “I am not in love with any members of my team and everyone is available for the right price…” Include a current list of your roster for the owners' convenience.
 You will be shocked at the response you get, as the league will now think that your team is available, including your studs.
-Which by the way is the truth: you would trade even the great Andre Johnson for Eli Manning and Vincent Jackson in return.
+Which by the way is the truth.
 The Blast e-mail accomplishes another very important thing: it opens up the dialogue between you and your league and gets the ball rolling!.

 Step Two: Target Players you REALLY Want: